liamhealy/CMPT432N-JSCompiler/README.md

 When creating an app using Django, it creates a file structure in which the app can be found within a lower level directory, in our case, the initial 'compilerProject' directory.
 This app is named 'pythonCompiler'.

+# Styling
+I style my components using Bootstrap 4.
+Bootstrap is a popular open-source front-end framework that contains HTML and CSS design templates.

 # Development

 I use a text editor for development of this project, most of them work fine however I do not recommend using an editor's built in console, I use my system's command line.